Traffic Ticket Attorneys - Connect with TicketVoid

 Different violations are assigned different point values, which are added to your driving record.
 For instance, moving violations like failure to stop for a siren, running through the stop sign, no liability insurance, and speeding for more than 55 mph each carry three points.
 Four point penalties include failure to yield right-of-way to pedestrian, hit and run property damage, and reckless driving.
 Five-point offenses include aggressive driving, and passing a school bus that has stopped to load or unload children.

-View the complete Point Schedule to learn about the number of points associated with each type of moving violation.
+View the complete Point Schedule on Chapter 3 of the Driver's Manual to learn about the number of points associated with each type of moving violation.

 You will be subject to specific penalties if you accumulate a certain number of points on your driving license: